Zouizoui78/jellyfin-qbittorrent/README.md

 The program waits for a notification from jellyfin saying that a user session has started (notification sent by the jellyfin webhook plugin).

-When it receives the notification, it starts monitoring active jellyfin sessions every second with the `/Sessions` endpoint of the jellyfin API.
+When it receives the notification, it starts monitoring active jellyfin sessions every two seconds with the `/Sessions` endpoint of the jellyfin API.

 When the number of sessions is >= 2, it pauses qbittorrent with the `/api/v2/torrents/pause` endpoint of the qbittorrent API.